 Women who’ve previously had breast cancer or are postmenopausal have an even higher risk if they’re overweight or are living with obesity.

 Hormonal birth control, including the pill, ring, and IUD, may increase your breast cancer risk slightly.
-This may be greater if you use hormonal birth control for 5 years or more.
-If you have a family history of breast cancer, your risk may be higher.
+This may be greater if you use hormonal birth control for

 Hormone replacement therapy (HRT) poses a much greater risk.
 HRT isn’t recommended for symptom relief of menopause in people who have other risk factors for breast cancer.